Distracted Driving Causes 6 in 10 Teen Crashes

 • 10 percent involved looking at something in the vehicle.

-• Teens using cell phones were found to have their eyes off the road for about 4.1 seconds out of the final 6 seconds leading to a crash.
+• Teens using cell phones were found to have their eyes on the road for about 4.1 seconds out of the final 6 seconds leading to a crash.

 Teen Driver Safety